Compare Web Designer Quotes

 When to choose a static web design?

-Advantages of static web design?
+Advantages of static web design

-Limitations of static web design?
+What are the limitations of static web design?

 2. Dynamic web design

 Dynamic web design is a flexible approach where the content can be updated automatically or changed according to user interactions.
-Built with databases, server-side scripting and content management system (CMS), dynamic websites allow you to easily add, modify or remove content.
+Built with databases, server-side scripting and a content management system (CMS), dynamic websites allow you to easily add, modify or remove content.

 Why are dynamic websites so popular nowadays?
 Today’s users expect more than a static experience; they want to interact, customise and engage.
 For UK businesses like restaurants, news sites and blogs that need regular updates, this is the web design type to go for.